anastamerr/TerraMedica/README.md

    - Read system notifications
    - Stay informed about changes

 Need more help?
-Contact our support team at support@tripify.com
+Contact our support team at support@TerraMedica.com
 ## 🤝 Contribute

-We welcome contributions to Tripify.
+We welcome contributions to TerraMedica.
 If you want to contribute, it's as easy as:

 1. Fork the repo
 2. Create a new branch (`git checkout -b my-new-feature`)